Kaymain23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-(1) create a script that prints “Hello, World”, followed by a new line to the standard output.(2) creat a script that displays a confused smiley "(Ôo)'.(3) Display the content of the /etc/passwd file.(4) Display the content of /etc/passwd and /etc/hosts.
+(1) create a script that prints “Hello, World”, followed by a new line to the standard output.(2) creat a script that displays a confused smiley "(Ôo)'.(3)create a script that display the content of the /etc/passwd file.(4) create a script that display the content of /etc/passwd and /etc/hosts.